Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 #### Possible responses

- - This message has no responses.
+This message has no responses.

-### 14. ActivateCard
+### 1.16.
+ActivateCard

-This message is sent from the server to the client in order to communicate the activation of a card.
+This message is sent from the server to all clients in a room in order to communicate the activation of a card.

 #### Arguments